Salted Caramel & Chocolate Cake Pops

 @ Living The Sweet Life – thank you!
 I love that cupcake recipe.
 It’s a lot of work but worth the reward!

-6. Shannon @ Family Bites writes:
+2. Shannon @ Family Bites

 I’m definitely going to have to try both, the cupcakes and the cake pops.
 I love salted caramel and the frosting sounds amazing!
 I love to make cake pops, but I never think outside the box with them, I just dip and sprinkle sanding sugar on them.
 I love how gourmet these look!